chelseaalford/Projects/**README.md

 # Projects
 Here are the projects I completed, either individually or as a team, during my masters program at The Fuqua School of Business.

-I also completed several projects in SQL and Tableau that I am unable to share due to privacy restrictions.

 1. **Decision Tree Analysis:** Built a decision tree modeling uncertainties in a litigation case using sensitivity analysis, VOI analysis, and utility analysis.
 2. **Health Care Analytics:**
        Performed data exploration, visualization, and linear regression to derive important insights from health care data.